Thomas Cochrane, 10th Earl of Dundonald: Great Stock Exchange Fraud

 The accused were brought to trial in the Court of King's Bench, Guildhall on 8 June 1814.
-The trial was presided over by Lord Ellenborough, a High Tory and a notable enemy of the radicals, who had previously convicted and sentenced to prison radical politicians William Cobbett and Henry Hunt in politically motivated trials.
+The trial was presided over by Lord Ellenborough, a High Tory and a notable enemy of the radicals, who had previously convicted and sentenced to prison the radical politicians William Cobbett and Henry Hunt in politically motivated trials.
 The evidence against Cochrane was circumstantial and hinged on the nature of his share dealings, his contacts with the conspirators, and the colour of uniform which De Berenger had been wearing when they met in his house.
 Cochrane admitted that he was acquainted with De Berenger and that the man had visited his home on the day of the fraud, but insisted that he had arrived wearing a green sharpshooter's uniform rather than the red uniform worn by the person who claimed to be de Bourg.
 Cochrane said that De Berenger had visited to request passage to the United States aboard Cochrane's new command HMS Tonnant.
 Cochrane's servants agreed, in an affidavit created before the trial, that the collar of the uniform above De Berenger's greatcoat had been green.
 However, they admitted to Cochrane's solicitors that they thought the rest had been red.
 They were not called at trial to give evidence.
 The prosecution summoned as key witness hackney carriage driver William Crane, who swore that De Berenger was wearing a scarlet uniform when he delivered him to the house.
 Cochrane's defence also argued that he had given standing instructions to Butt that his Omnium shares were to be sold if the price rose by 1 per cent, and he would have made double profit if he waited until it reached its peak price.